IgniteUI/igniteui-docfx/en/components/tabs.md

 ## Tabs

 The `igxTabs` component in Ignite UI for Angular is used to organize or switch between similar data sets.
 It functions as a wrapper for `igx-tab-item` and `igx-tabs-group`, as these respectively represent the container for the data and the tab header.
-The tabs component also places tabs at the top and allows for scrolling when there are multiple tab items on the screen.
+The tabs component places tabs at the top and allows scrolling when there are multiple tab items on the screen.

 ### Tabs Demo
 <div class="sample-container loading" style="height: 250px; width: 600px;">